afrazier01/LLMs/langchain/README.md

 # Movie Recommender with LangChain

 ## Description
-I will create a movie recommender by prompt engineering and implementing an OpenAI LLM with Langchain
+I will create a movie recommender by prompt engineering the OpenAI API with Langchain

 Click [here](./movie-recommender.ipynb) to view my notebook